sailshq/upgrade-to-sails-v1/README.md

 # @sailshq/upgrade

-A tool to help migrate Sails apps to version 1.0.
+A tool to help migrate Sails v0.12 apps to Sails version 1.0.

 ## Usage